l-koehler/bridgetest/README.md

   does not allow me to rip the entire engine networking out and replace it.

 * The program *might* work on Windows, but I am not testing this.
-  If you find a windows-bug, feel free to open a issue, but I will only work
+  If you find a windows bug, feel free to open a issue, but I will only work
   on that if it won't take too long.
 PRs fixing windows will be accepted.
   for now, i'd prefer getting this mess to work at all :3